Netanyahu Flinched

 In the face of this outcry, Netanyahu did something unusual: He folded, at least temporarily.
 On Monday evening Israel time, he announced that he would be pausing—but not abandoning—the legislation.
 “We are not standing facing enemies, but facing brothers,” he said.
 “We must not have a civil war.”
 For more than a decade, Netanyahu has caved when pressured by his hard-right base.
 But this time, he was compelled to concede by an emergent counterweight to his left.
 This was a victory for the protesters, but only a partial one.

-The news that Netanyahu had flinched was first made official not by the premier, but by Itamar Ben-Gvir, his far-right national-security minister, in a telling demonstration of who has been driving the car in this Israeli government.
+The news that Netanyahu had flinched was first made official not by the premier but by Itamar Ben-Gvir, his far-right national-security minister, in a telling demonstration of who has been driving the car in this Israeli government.
 Ben-Gvir then promised that the reform would still pass by late summer.
-Netanyahu and his allies are likely betting that the pause will take the wind out of the protest movement’s sails, and that having exhausted itself in the streets, it will dissipate during the Passover holiday, enabling the coalition to proceed with its plan after a pretense of negotiation.
+Netanyahu and his allies are likely betting that the pause will take the wind out of the protest movement’s sails, and that, having exhausted itself in the streets, it will dissipate during the Passover holiday, enabling the coalition to proceed with its plan after a pretense of negotiation.

 Is Bibi right?
 The protests have only grown since January, fueled by people-to-people organizing in WhatsApp groups and social networks.
 Many Israelis who previously eschewed politics have thrown themselves into the fray, and even show signs of coalescing into an actual opposition with specific goals.
 This movement has already forced Netanyahu to throw his coalition into chaos by halting its signature legislation.
 In his overreach, Netanyahu may have created a new adversary.

-The question now is not only whether the protesters can keep their movement alive through the coming weeks, but whether they will prove able to build a true pro-democracy movement, expanding its aims beyond this bill to address Israel’s other long-standing deficits.
+The question now is not only whether the protesters can keep their movement alive through the coming weeks, but also whether they will prove able to build a true pro-democracy movement, expanding its aims beyond this bill to address Israel’s other long-standing deficits.
 Whatever the next days bring, one thing is certain: The struggle for Israeli democracy is just beginning.